gautierdag/plancraft/README.md

 You will also need to modify the `get_model` function in the `plancraft.models` module to return an instance of your model when the correct config is passed.

+## Reproducing the Results tables in the paper

+To reproduce the results tables in the paper, you can use the `exps.sh` script in the `root` directory.
+The script will run the evaluation for all the models and seeds specified in the paper.
+The results will be saved in output directory but also on wandb if you have an account and set the `WANDB_API_KEY` environment variable.

 ## Docker

 There is a docker image built to incorporate the latest code and its dependencies.
 I build it by running the following command: